Senior Lecturer in European History

 My research falls into two broad areas.
-I am a historian of modern and contemporary France with a particular interest in the history of France in the era of the two world wars.
+I am a historian of modern and contemporary France with a particular interest in left-wing politics and the history of labour and trade unionism.
 I also work on the history of international communism in the era of the Communist International (Comintern), 1919-43.

 Beaumont TW.
 2013.
 Communists and French Railway Workers, 1920-34: The Parisian Leadership of the Cheminots Unitaires Twentieth Century Communism: A Journal of International History, :65-84